zzhang82/web422/notes/jquery.md

 New

-* Using jQuery to talk to the Teams API & Update the DOM
+* Using jQuery to talk to the Teams API & Update the DOM (creating / appending elements, etc)
+* Exercise in using jQuery plugins with Bootstrap (modal
-* jQuery UI
+* Incorporating a jQuery plugin (ie: flot) render information